PC-Ngumoha/printf/README.md

 # printf

-ALX SE team project (Chukwuemeka Ngumoha, Chinazaekpere Nnaji) focused on implementing a replica of the standard printf function used in the C programming language.
+ALX SE team project (Chinazaekpere Nnaji, Chukwuemeka Ngumoha) focused on implementing a replica of the standard printf function used in the C programming language.
 This is about owning your own printf function and being able to use it in place of the standard printf function.

 ## Program Files in This Project